shpingalet007/shpingalet007/README.md

 - 🕸️ Experienced in protocol engineering, e.g. TLS, HTTP/S and SOCKS4/5.

 ### 🔭 Current Projects
-- Working on implementing peering video support based on PeerJS at Bastyon.
+- Working on innovative network security toolkit for Node.js applications.
+Still in development.
+When it would be ready for release, I'll publish it in open source.

 ### 🎯 Goals
 - Constantly learning and pushing the boundaries of web technology.